alexpira/ruxy/README.md

 ### Configuration

-Ruxy configuration file contains a main section where all the default behaviors are defined, and a `[filter]` section where you can define overrides for specific HTTP requests.
+Ruxy configuration file contains a main section where all the default behaviors are defined, and a `[filter]` section where you can define configuration overrides for specific HTTP requests.

 Main section values can be also specified as environment variables.